vitejs/vite/docs/guide/philosophy.md

 Vite doesn't intend to cover every use case for every user.
 Vite aims to support the most common patterns to build Web apps out-of-the-box, but [Vite core](https://github.com/vitejs/vite) must remain lean with a small API surface to keep the project maintainable long-term.
 This goal is possible thanks to [Vite's rollup-based plugin system](./api-plugin.md).
 Features that can be implemented as external plugins will generally not be added to Vite core. [vite-plugin-pwa](https://vite-pwa-org.netlify.app/) is a great example of what can be achieved out of Vite core, and there are a lot of [well maintained plugins](https://github.com/vitejs/awesome-vite#plugins) to cover your needs.
 Vite works closely with the Rollup project to ensure that plugins can be used in both plain-rollup and Vite projects as much as possible, trying to push needed extensions to the Plugin API upstream when possible.

+## Pushing the Modern Web

+Vite provides opinionated features that pushes writing modern code.
+For example:

+- The source code can only be written in ESM, where non-ESM dependencies needs to be [pre-bundled as ESM](./dep-pre-bundling) in order to work.
+- Web workers are encouraged to be written with the [`new Worker` syntax](/features#web-workers) to follow modern standards.
+- Node.js modules cannot be used in the browser.

+When adding new features, these patterns are followed to create a future-proof API, rather than following the competition.

 ## A Pragmatic Approach to Performance

 Vite has been focused on performance since its [origins](./why.md).
 Its dev server architecture allows HMR that stays fast as projects scale.
 Vite uses native tools like [esbuild](https://esbuild.github.io/) and [SWC](https://github.com/vitejs/vite-plugin-react-swc) to implement intensive tasks but keeps the rest of the code in JS to balance speed with flexibility.
 When needed, framework plugins will tap into [Babel](https://babeljs.io/) to compile user code.
 And during build time Vite currently uses [Rollup](https://rollupjs.org/) where bundling size and having access to a wide ecosystem of plugins are more important than raw speed.
 Vite will continue to evolve internally, using new libraries as they appear to improve DX while keeping its API stable.